Pardus-LiderAhenk/lider-ahenk-remote-access-plugin/README.md

 1. Instead of manually building, just run `build-plugin.sh` under the **scripts/** directory.

-> **Warning**: Make sure port 8080 is available before running the script since jetty uses the port by default.
+> **Warning**: Make sure port 8080 is available before running the script since jetty uses this port by default.

 ## How to Run?